PalmStoneGames/kube-cert-manager/docs/deployment-guide.md

 * Read secrets that hold Google cloud service accounts.
 * Create, update, and delete Kubernetes TLS secrets backed by Let's Encrypt Issued certificates.

-The `kube-cert-manager` leverages `kubectl` running in proxy mode for API access and both containers should be deployed in the same pod.

 Check the persistent storage configuration and the [arguments](deployment-arguments.md) in `../k8s/deployment.yaml` are what you want.

 Create the `kube-cert-manager` deployment: